I hung that ribbon from the bulletin board in my office with pride. I hadn’t won many things in my life and certainly not a baking contest.

 Funny thing is that I’m not a very competitive person.
 That’s probably why I never really took to sports or anything else remotely competitive.
 I guess I just never appreciated the adversarial relationship it created with my fellow-man.
 I prefer harmony.
 But then I discovered cooking contests….

 There’s a difference when it’s not exactly you that’s in competition, but your food.
 I guess you feel a little removed; a little more insulated.
 Plus, you hardly ever see your competitors because most cooking contests are virtual.
 You submit the recipe, someone makes it, a panel judges it and you get notified if you win.
 And even if you do ever find yourself in a room with your competitors, they’re often very nice to you!
 I was once in a cook-off that felt NOTHING like a cooking competition.
 Actually, it was quite the opposite – we were sharing and helping each other.
 I guess I’d say that it was truly my kind of competition.
+And I loved that I’d come out of it with an Award-winning Apple Pie!

 Best apple pie in the world